Gentry: Irish

+The Irish gentry, often referred to as the Anglo-Irish Ascendancy, emerged as a dominant landowning class during British rule in Ireland.
+Comprising Protestant elites, they held significant political and social influence while overseeing vast estates.
+The Irish gentry also played a key role in shaping cultural and literary traditions, as seen with families like the Fitzgeralds and Butlers.
+However, their prominence waned after Irish independence and land reforms.

 East Asia

 China

 The 'four divisions of society' refers to the model of society in ancient China and was a meritocratic social class system in China and other subsequently influenced Confucian societies.
 The four castes—gentry, farmers, artisans and merchants—are combined to form the term Shìnónggōngshāng (士農工商).

 Gentry (士) means different things in different countries.
 In China, Korea, and Vietnam, this meant that the Confucian scholar gentry that would – for the most part – make up most of the bureaucracy.
 This caste would comprise both the more-or-less hereditary aristocracy as well as the meritocratic scholars that rise through the rank by public service and, later, by imperial exams.
 Some sources, such as Xunzi, list farmers before the gentry, based on the Confucian view that they directly contributed to the welfare of the state.
 In China, the farmer lifestyle is also closely linked with the ideals of Confucian gentlemen.

-In Japan, this caste essentially equates to the samurai class.
-In the Edo period, with the creation of the Domains (han) under the rule of Tokugawa Ieyasu, all land was confiscated and reissued as fiefdoms to the daimyōs.